AlvaroRuizDelgado/Morse/Morse_webservice.md

 - [ ] MariaDB
   - [x] Finding the right connector for flask was a bit tricky.
 In the end the only package needed is flask-mysql, but it needs to install fully (--upgrade option can help).
   - [ ] Not happy with how I'm passing the .csv file to the database, there must be a better way to deal with the presence of ',' as a character in the list.
 I would like a way to tell MariaDB to take the first character for the first field.

-- [ ] Flask
-  - [ ] Add a way to handle the error if a character is not found in the database.
-  - [ ] I should implement it in a more serious way, with the folder structure and stuff.

 $$
 x = 3